30. 08. 2024 Daniel Degasperi Blue Team, SEC4U

 | KEEP host.hostname, process.name, event.action, event.category, file_count

-By analysing the query, we can see how the two discriminating factors on which we base ourselves to filter or consider the evidence are entropy and the signature of the process.
+By analyzing the query we can see how the two discriminating factors on which we base filtering or considering the evidence are entropy and the signature of the process.

-As regards entropy, values greater than or equal to 6 are considered (on a scale of 8 values), while as regards the signature the idea is to exclude processes signed by well-known and widespread software houses.
+For entropy, we consider values greater than or equal to 6 (on a scale of 8), while for the signature the idea is to exclude processes signed by well-known and widespread software houses.

-In this case we are still going to consider trusted processes like powershell and cmd as they could be used to run the actual malware.
+In this case we still need to consider trusted processes like PowerShell and cmd, as they could be used to run the actual malware.

-It is fundamental take into account that the data received is collected by several integrations and not all of them provide fields such as entropy, hash or signature of a process.
+It’s fundamental to take into account that the data received is collected by several integrations, and not all of them provide fields such as entropy, hash or a process signature.

-The EVAL pattern used in combo with the COALESCE command allows us to define default values to be taken into account in case the Elastic logs do not provide them.
+The EVAL pattern used in combination with the COALESCE command allows us to define default values to be taken into account in case the Elastic logs do not provide them.

-So, in this specific case, in order to not lose any evidence, for that logs that do not have the required fields, entropy is set to 6 and the process is considered not trusted.
+So, in this specific case, in order to not lose any evidence, entropy is set to 6 for those logs that don’t have the required fields and the process is considered not trusted.

 Entropy in the context of information theory refers to the measure of uncertainty or randomness in a set of data.
-It quantifies the unpredictability of information content; higher entropy means more randomness, and lower entropy indicates more predictability.
+It quantifies the unpredictability of information content, where higher entropy means more randomness, and lower entropy indicates more predictability.

 https://github.com/elastic/protections-artifacts/blob/main/ransomware/artifact.lua

-Surely taking entropy into account is not a foolproof way, but it is necessary to introduce some filters for such rules otherwise they would be obscured by continuous noise.
+Certainly, taking entropy into account is not a foolproof method, but it’s necessary to introduce some filters for such rules, otherwise they would be obscured by continuous noise.

-Below are the techniques used for example by Elastic’s EDR to detect ransomware behaviour.
+Below are the techniques used for example by Elastic’s EDR to detect ransomware behavior.

 https://github.com/elastic/protections-artifacts/tree/main/ransomware

-But where an EDR system cannot be installed either due to commercial issues (cost) or architectural/technological issues, rules of this type can help in the detection of potential threats such as ransomware.
+But when an EDR system cannot be installed due either to commercial issues (cost) or architectural/technological issues, rules of this type can help in the detection of potential threats such as ransomware.

 Daniel Degasperi